-I am an integrative psychotherapist registered with the Association for Dance Movement Psychotherapy UK (ADMP UK) and have 14yrs experience in a range of settings.
+I am an integrative psychotherapist registered with the Association for Dance Movement Psychotherapy UK (ADMP UK) and have 16yrs experience in a range of settings.
 I am a registered private practitioner and clinical supervisor with ADMP UK.
 I am also a senior lecturer and programme co-convener in DMP at the University of Roehampton.

 My integrative practice is informed by theories about social relationships, family systems, individual worldviews, gender and sexual identity or orientation.
 This includes my interest in humanistic, existential, systemic, person-centred, and queer theory perspectives.
 My integrative approach supports people to maintain their individual identity, while exploring possibilities for the shared creation of mutually supportive relationships.
 From moment to moment our lives are shaped by choices made and expressed in verbal and non-verbal communication; these interactions are shaped by cultural perceptions of gender definitions that limit or strengthen our individual identity.
 My intent is to empower those I meet to explore choices available and how these choices shape their space in the world, while acknowledging their versatility of expression and identity.

-Being a movement practitioner I have a great interest in what we say with and without words, so in therapy sessions we can move and talk, work with images, memories, and daily life to discover something of how you/we have come to this moment.
+Being a dance movement psychotherapist I have a great interest in what we say with and without words, so in therapy sessions we can dance/move and talk, work with images, memories, and daily life to discover something of how you/we have come to this moment.

 My previous professional experience is in dance performance and education, and in mental health support work.